CloudScript (Legacy) quickstart

 From here, your code can be called directly by your game clients - or indirectly via PlayStream actions.
-Additionally, CloudScript methods have full access to PlayFab's Server API set.
+Additionally, CloudScript (Legacy) methods have full access to PlayFab's Server API set.

 This quickstart covers uploading and managing your CloudScript files in the PlayFab Game Manager.

 The Writing custom CloudScript tutorial covers writing the CloudScript (Legacy) code itself.

 - You should be familiar with the basics of PlayFab.

 - The C# samples shown correspond to using the PlayFab Unity SDK.

 After creating a title, PlayFab automatically includes an example script as your first revision.
 This revision includes a number of methods that you can use for learning and testing CloudScript (Legacy).

 - Open Game Manager.